management

 - Bookings – Finalized Sales Orders

-- What happens when Sales Operations, Finance or Legal pushback on a deal?
+- What happens when Sales Operations, Finance, or Legal push back on a deal?
 You have a PO, but has the deal really been closed?

 - Billings – Invoicing Completed